Why repeat Iron Viz participants keep coming back for more

 Oana Tudorancea: After last year’s competition, I watched different sessions with previous winners where they talked about their experiences and gave advice.
 I also read Notes from an Iron Viz Judge by Karen Hinson to better understand how the judges approach the process.
 It really helped my approach and what I concentrated on.
 I also had a better sense of the timeline, so I knew how to prepare.

 Emily De Padua: When I placed 10th in 2020, I noticed that I had one of the lowest storytelling scores.
 And looking back, I understand.
 My storytelling meandered and was in the interactions.
 I designed All By Myself? as an almost scavenger hunt challenging audiences to find as many hidden Easter egg details about my life.
 I didn't feel confident or comfortable committing to a specific narrative.
 I think it was because I was still uncertain about my own conclusions about that very specific and isolated period of my life.
 In a lot of ways, I was still finding my voice.
 And that is what is so rewarding about the growth demonstrated in Color Studies.
 I wholeheartedly committed to my storytelling style.
-I innovated on accessibility and embraced my voice – in text, design choices and sound.
+I innovated on accessibility and embraced my voice–in text, design choices, and sound.
 I pushed myself to really put myself out there.
 The growth of my storytelling from 2020 to 2022 is something I am just so proud of.

 Nathalie Richer: My skills have improved on the user experience side.
 For my previous entry, the message was clear only to me.
-Now I am more focused on creating a user journey, especially with long-form visualisations, guiding the user through simple exploration with an on-demand context and a design that gives more clarity and shows their attention while communicating the message.
-I think of data-driven storytelling as a Gaussian profile, helping the user immerse slowly in the subject while leading them to understand the most intense and complex message later on the curve, then decreasing gradually in intensity to the final point.
+Now I am more focused on creating a user journey, especially with long-form visualizations, guiding the user through simple exploration with an on-demand context and a design that gives more clarity and shows their attention while communicating the message.
+I think of data-driven storytelling as a gaussian profile, helping the user immerse slowly in the subject while leading them to understand the most intense and complex message later on the curve, then decreasing gradually in intensity to the final point.

 Ryan Soares: I felt that my analysis and ability to find more interesting insights improved.
 I gave myself more time to dig into the dataset and do some background research which helped piece together the insights presented in my viz.